"Empowered to execute all processes of

 forest and timber related certification"

-Myanmar Forest Certification Committee (MFCC) grew out of the Timber Certification Committee of Myanmar (TCCM).
-A Myanmar Ministry of Forestry decree created the TCCM as a non-profit, non-political and impartial organization in 1998.
-A central part of the mandate was to carry out forest and timber certification and create an enabling environment for the sustainability of Myanmar Forests.
+Myanmar Forest Certification Committee (MFCC) grows out of the Timber Certification Committee of Myanmar (TCCM).
+Most importantly, a Myanmar Ministry of Forestry decree create the TCCM as a non-profit, non-political and impartial organisation in 1998.
+In addition, a central part of the mandate is to carry out forest and timber certification and create an enabling environment for the sustainability of Myanmar Forests.
 MFCC also aims to promote market access of Myanmar forest products in the international trade.
-Whilst the TCCM was changed to 'MFCC' through a Ministerial Formation Order with the approval of the President's Office in 2013 – ‘Notification No. (24/2013)’, that mandate remains.
+As a result the TCCM was changed to 'MFCC' through a Ministerial Formation Order with the approval of the President's Office in 2013 – ‘Notification No. (24/2013)’, that mandate remains.
 MFCC's activities cover the entire forest and non-forest products, and MFCC has been empowered to execute all processes of forest and timber related certification.

-The MFCC Secretariat is assisted by the MFCC Secretariat which implements day-to-day activities of the organization on behalf of its committee.
+Furthermore, the MFCC Secretariat is assists by the MFCC Secretariat which implements day-to-day activities of the organisation on behalf of its committee.